quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 For example, triple-knockout (KO) mice lacking *Ogg1*, *Mutyh*, and *Mth1* (which encodes an enzyme that prevents 8-oxo-dGTP from being incorporated during DNA synthesis [@PMID:8226881]) accumulate a 100-fold excess of 8-oxoG in their gonadal cells [@PMID:24732879].
 Almost 99% of *de novo* germline mutations in the *Ogg1/Mutyh/Mth1* triple KO mice are C>A transversions, demonstrating the clear role of 8-oxoG repair in preventing C>A mutation.

-The p.Thr95Ala *Ogg1* missense variant is not predicted to be deleterious by the *in silico* tool SIFT [@PMID:12824425], and occurs at a nucleotide that is not well-conserved across mammalian species (Table @tbl:nonsyn-diffs).
+The p.Thr95Ala *Ogg1* missense variant is not predicted to be deleterious by the *in silico* tool SIFT [@PMID:12824425], and occurs at a nucleotide that is not particularly well-conserved across mammalian species (Table @tbl:nonsyn-diffs).
-We also observe that the *D* allele at p.Thr95Ala is segregating at an allele frequency of nearly 26% among wild-derived *Mus musculus domesticus* animals, and is fixed in other wild populations of *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus* .
+We also observe that the *D* allele at p.Thr95Ala is segregating at an allele frequency of approximately 26% among wild-derived *Mus musculus domesticus* animals, and is fixed in other wild populations of *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus* .
 Although we would expect *a priori* that *Ogg1* deficiency should lead to increased 8-oxoG accumulation and elevated C>A mutation rates, these lines of evidence suggest that p.Thr95Ala is not highly deleterious on its own, and might only exert a detectable effect on the BER gene network when *Mutyh* function is also impaired.
-It's also possible that *D* alleles at *Ogg1* lead to a very subtle increase in C>A mutation rates, and we are simply underpowered to detect such a small mutation rate difference in the BXDs.
+It is also possible that *D* alleles at *Ogg1* lead to a very subtle increase in C>A mutation rates, and we are simply underpowered to detect such a small mutation rate effect in the BXDs.
 Overall, it is challenging to predict the functional consequences of the *Ogg1* p.Thr95Ala variant, and as we discuss below, the p.Asp129Asn missense mutation in *Mbd4* may be an even more compelling candidate mutator allele.

 #### *Mbd4* may buffer the effects of *Mutyh* mutator alleles by triggering apoptosis